 Voters wishing to register to vote or change their party affiliation for a Primary Election must do so 29 days before that election.

-For more information on changing your political party affiliation for future elections, click here.
+For more information on changing your political party affiliation for future elections, visit our Voter Registration Information page.

 Subscribe to our Newsletter

-With the 2022 election season behind us, we begin to focus on the 2024 election cycle.
-You can keep up with everything happening at Lee County Elections by reading our Quarterly Newsletter
+We are fully into the 2024 election cycle!
+You can keep up with everything happening at Lee County Elections by reading our Quarterly Newsletter.

 Update Your Signature